Frequently Asked Questions

 Researcher applications are reviewed by Polar STEAM staff.
 The application package and broader impact goals are evaluated to determine if they align with Polar STEAM’s objectives and program capabilities.

-For Educators and Artists & Writers, the review, selection, and matching process with research teams takes approximately 1-3 months.
-Applicants who are selected as semi-finalists during this process will be contacted and invited to meet (virtually) with Polar STEAM staff and one or more research teams.
+For Educators and Artists & Writers, the review, selection, and matching process with research teams takes approximately 2-4 months.
+Applicants who advance to the next stage will be contacted and invited to meet (virtually) with Polar STEAM staff and one or more research teams.
 Finalists will also be asked to provide references and may contact your supervisor.

 Applicants who are not successful will receive an email indicating their application has not moved forward.
 Due to the volume of applications, Polar STEAM staff are unable to provide feedback to applicants.
 Applicants are encouraged to carefully read all program information, stay connected by registering for updates, and consider re-applying in future years.
 Collaborating researchers change year to year and an applicant’s proposal may be better matched in future years.